lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       as input a secret key sk and a Message, and outputs a signature

-   *  Verify(pk, Message, signature) -> true or false: A verification algorithm which takes as input a public key, a Message and signature and outputs true if the signature verifies correctly.
+   *  Verify(pk, Message, signature) -> true or false: A verification algorithm which takes as input a public key, a Message, and a signature and outputs true if the signature verifies correctly.
 Thus it proves the Message was signed with the secret key associated with the public key and verifies the integrity of the Message.
 If the signature and public key cannot verify the Message,